Letters of Credit: ISP98 Forms, UCC Article 5, UCP, Draw Procedures, and More

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will prepare counsel to draft and review commercial and standby letters of credit (LCs) that comply with Article 5 of the UCC as well as rules of practice, including International Standby Practices 1998 (ISP98) and Uniform Customs and Practice for Documentary Credits (UCP).
+This CLE course will prepare counsel to draft and review commercial and standby letters of credit (LCs) that comply with Article 5 of the UCC as well as rules of practice, including International Standby Practices 1998 (ISP98) and Uniform Customs and Practice for Documentary Credits (UCP).
 The panelist will discuss standard LC forms currently used by the banking industry (including forms now available for LCs issued subject to ISP98), the various transaction types using LCs, procedures for issuance and drawing upon LCs, and critical provisions to consider in tailoring an LC to fit your transaction.

 - Types of LCs: commercial vs. standby